Rental Assistance Program

 • Up to three months of rent.
 This can include rent in arrears ("back rent"), and/or move-in costs: a security deposit (counts as one month's rent) and first month’s rent

-• Rental application fees up to $100 total, for applicants who have zero income.
+• Rental application fees up to $100 total, only for applicants with zero income.

 Utility costs: